 I replaced the usage of

 Screens navigation implementation.
 Because, why not?
 Also, I ditched the XML layouts in favor of using regular Android views.
 Big props to Contour, a layout view for Android by CashApp, it really helped with that.

 I use this app as a test bed for new frameworks and libraries.
 These changes didn't add anything to the feature set, but they felt really good!
 And I learned how to build an app without relying on fragments.

 One thing I am still learning is how to cut scope so I can finish something.
 I had to give up on the idea of "cleaning up" the code base.
 By that I mean adding missing tests and restructure the files to make more sense to some other dev.
-I realised that I would not be able to muster the energy to do it, so the project is now open source for everyone to check out.
+I realized that I would not be able to muster the energy to do it, so the project is now open source for everyone to check out.

 Version 1.1 is out!

 After a year, the new release of Ler comes with a new feature and a couple of fixes.
 You can download it here, or check for an update if you are already a user.

 - New posts notification!
 You will now be notified when there are new posts for you to read

 - New settings screen, where you can configure the new posts notification time (or disable it)